Library Collection Development Policy

 – Annually reviewing resource sharing requests made by students, faculty and staff

 – Reviewing holdings relative to adjustments in course and program offerings

 – Analysis of usage logs for online databases

 Weeding, the removal of materials to be discarded, is an important part of the overall collection development process.
 Building a viable collection of materials to serve the college community is a dynamic process that includes assessment and the removal of materials that are obsolete, damaged beyond repair, or no longer relevant to the curriculum.
 Librarians with assigned areas of collection development responsibilities are primarily responsible for weeding the collection.
 Faculty representatives are strongly encouraged to review their subject areas to identify items which should be withdrawn and bring such materials to the attention of their library liaison.
 The following categories of materials will be considered for weeding from the collection.

 - Outdated materials.

 – Excessively worn or damaged materials.
 Items in poor condition, but still valuable in terms of intellectual content will be considered for repair or replacement.

 – Multiple copies of monographs which are no longer needed to support the curriculum.

 – Textbooks and instructional materials or previous editions of more recent texts.

 Whenever possible, monographs initially chosen for discard will be checked against standard bibliographies (e.g., Books for College Libraries) before being discarded.
-The Director of Libraries oversees weeding activities.
+The Dean of Libraries oversees weeding activities.